The Jackbox Party Pack: The Jackbox Party Starter (2022)

 The Jackbox Party Starter was released on June 30, 2022.
-It contains three previously released games: Quiplash 3, Tee K.O, and Trivia Murder Party 2.
-All three have been updated to include new features, such as moderation and subtitles.
+It contains three previously released games, Quiplash 3, Tee K.O, and Trivia Murder Party 2, that are all updated to include new features, such as moderation and subtitles.
 Furthermore, additional language translations, including French, German, Italian, and Spanish (European and American), were added.

 The Jackbox Party Pack 9 (2022)

 The Jackbox Party Pack 9 was released on October 20, 2022.

 Fibbage 4 is for 2–8 players and is the fourth game in the Fibbage series.
 The game includes new themed episodes, new Final Fibbage rounds with two facts and questions provided by fans of Jackbox Games solicited ahead of the game's release.

 Roomerang is for 4–9 players and is themed around a reality show.
 Players take on roles as characters with a defining trait, and are to give responses that fit that trait as well as working with the traits of other characters.
-The player with the highest voted response wins the round and an advantage in the following elimination.
+The player with the highest voted response wins the round and an advantage in the following elimination phase.
 Eliminated players lose some points but are brought back into the game with a new trait.
 The player with the most points after five rounds wins.

 Junktopia is for 3–8 players.
 Players select one item of interest from three random items buy that item with money given to them at the beginning.
 The players can attempt to haggle but this can backfire and cause them to pay more than the original price.
 They then have to give a fake name and history to these objects and then try to sell it to the other players verbally for the most money compared to other players' items.
+The player that made the biggest profit off of their garbage wins.

 Nonsensory is for 3–8 players and is a silly, laid-back writing, drawing and guessing game.
 The players must guess what is the percentage or on a scale of 1 to 10 how a text-based response or drawing made by another player is based on the prompt given.
 The players get points relative to how close to the answer they get.

 Quixort is for 1–10 players and presents players with a prompt that players will be sorting answers under, such as "animals by number of legs".
 The answers are then presented as falling blocks which the players must then try to place in the proper order.
 The game is played in teams, but a separate game within the Party Pack, Quixort Forever, allows a single player or a single team try to proceed as far as possible.